Outdoor Adventure Trips, Clinics, & Events

 Leaders: Anne D. + Sarah

 Want to travel to away games and have no way to get there?
 Let OMOD take you!
-We are pairing kayaking with football; we’ll find the best paddling spots in the Tuscaloosa area, and then scout out a location to watch our Rebels take on the Crimson Tide.
+We are pairing kayaking with football; we’ll find the best paddling spots in the Tuscaloosa area, then we’ll head to Bryant-Denny stadium to watch our Rebs take on the Crimson Tide.
+Trip cost includes transportation, camping and kayaking gear, and a ticket to the game!
+Scroll down to the bottom of this page for more info about registering, trip format, departure/arrival, and expenses.

 Rustic Road Trip II – Auburn, AL